Zatyri/g-api/README.md

-# g-api
+Backend server for g-app
- Backend for g-app
+Server is in development